lyngon/redgrease/docs/source/intro.rst

     Helps running and/or loading of Gears script files onto a Redis Gears instance.
     Particularly useful for "trigger-based" CommandReader Gears.

-    It also provides a simple form of 'hot-reloading' of Redis Gears scripts, by continously monitoring directories containing Redis Gears scripts and automatically 'pyexecute' them on a Redis Gear instance if it detects modifications.
+    It also provides a simple form of 'hot-reloading' of Redis Gears scripts, by continuously monitoring directories containing Redis Gears scripts and automatically 'pyexecute' them on a Redis Gear instance if it detects modifications.

     The purpose is mainly to streamline development of 'trigger-style' Gear scripts by providing a form of hot-reloading functionality.